 Each year approximately 20,000 gray whales migrate from the Bering Sea to the lagoons of Baja California and back again.
-From December through April you can witness this amazing journey off the coast of San Diego on an educational whale watching excursion with Flagship Cruises & Events.
+From December through April you can witness this amazing journey off the coast of San Diego on a whale watching excursion with Flagship Cruises & Events.
 Get a deeper understanding of the ocean ecosystem and real-time commentary on the whales, dolphins, sea lions and other sea creatures.

 What to Expect